camtaliadoros/canvas/src/content/expertise/charity-establishment.md

 ---
 type: expertise
 title: Charity Establishment
-description: We help individuals, families and companies of all shapes and sizes, to create the charity, foundation or trust right for them.
-We don't mind which cause inspires you, we just ask it makes our collective world a better place.
-We are with you from the start to the end of the journey and will assist you with all aspects in between, from HMRC registration; best practice procedures, Gift Aid reclaim and everything in between - we have you covered.
+description: We help individuals, families, and companies of all shapes and sizes to create the charity, foundation, or trust that is right for them.
+We welcome any cause that inspires you, as long as it makes the world a better place for all of us.
+We accompany you from the beginning to the end of your journey and will assist you with all aspects in between, from HM Revenue and Customs registration to best practice procedures, Gift Aid reclaim, and everything in between - we have you covered.
 iconPath: ../../assets/expertise-icons/charity-establishment.png
 position: 1
 ---